premvarijakzhan/premvarijakzhan/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently doing my Final Year Project titled Alchemy Tales for my degree.
+- 🔭 I’m currently working as a programmer at Vizzio.ai.
-- 🌱 I’m  currently learning Unreal Engine, Python for AI/ML and Dart for Flutter to expand my skills.
+- 🌱 I’m  currently learning Python for AI/ML and Dart for Flutter to expand my skills.
-- 👯 I'm looking to collaborate for projects which focuses on  game development or AI/ML.
+- 👯 I'm looking to collaborate for projects which focuses and related to Web 3.0, Blockchain and game development or AI/ML.
 - 📫 How to reach me: premvarijakzhan@gmail.com.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to learn new skills and indulge in adventure sports.